 Milestones

-- May repeat vowel noises: Though it’s probably a bit early, some time in the next few weeks or months, it’s possible that Baby will start repeating some vowel noises, like “ooo” and “ah”.
-This forms the building blocks of language, as he is going to have to learn to communicate in ways besides pooping and crying at some point.
+• May repeat vowel noises: Though it’s probably a bit early, some time in the next few weeks or months, it’s possible that Baby will start repeating some vowel noises, like “ooo” and “ah”.
+This forms the building blocks of language, as they are going to have to learn to communicate in ways besides pooping and crying at some point.

-- Straighten legs and kicks: Although it might not be on purpose, Baby might soon start straightening his legs when he makes random, jerky kicking movements.
+• Straighten legs and kicks: Although it might not be on purpose, Baby might soon start straightening their legs when they make random, jerky kicking movements.
 Sooner or later, like by the end of the third month, these kicks might even be intentional.